 - 1. Immediately obey all directions and commands from the range instructor.
 Also, do not do anything until the range instructor provides you with instructions. - a.
 Load only on the range instructor's command. - b.
 Do not retrieve dropped ammunition, magazines, or equipment until the range instructor declares it safe to do so. - c.
-Perform unloading procedures even if the firearm is unloaded when the range instructor issues the "unload" command. - d.
+If the range instructor issues the "unload" command, perform unloading procedures, even if the firearm is already unloaded. - d.
 You may leave the firing line only at the range instructor's command.
 A firing line refers to the position in which gunfire is directed at targets. - e.
-Stop firing immediately at the "cease fire" command. - 2.
+Stop firing immediately when the "cease fire" command is given. - 2.
 Care for and respect all firearms. - a.
-Never abuse firearms and prioritize safety.
-Remember that it is your responsibility to keep yourself and others safe on the range. - b.
-Perform a safety check by pulling back the slide to the locked position to visually and physically verify that the firearm is not loaded each time you are issued or return a firearm and every time you pick up, put down, or hand a firearm to another person. - c.
-Report any issues with the firearm to the range instructor (for example, loose screws or loose sights). - 3.
+Always prioritize safety, and never abuse firearms.
+Remember that it is your responsibility to keep yourself and others safe while on the range. - b.
+Perform a safety check by pulling the slide back to the locked position in order to visually and physically verify that the firearm is not loaded each time you are issued or return a firearm; this should be performed each time you pick up, put down, or hand a firearm to another person. - c.
+Report any issues with the firearm to the range instructor (e.g., loose screws or loose sights). - 3.
 Always keep the firearm secure and in its holster until you are told to perform an action. - a.
 Keep the retention mechanisms engaged on holstered firearms at all times. - b.
 Never unholster a firearm behind the firing line. - c.
 When moving to and from the range, keep the action of the firearm open, indicating that there are no rounds present.
-For a pistol, this means having the magazine removed, slide locked to the rear, and muzzle pointed in a safe direction (safety on, if applicable).
+For a pistol, this means having the magazine removed, slide locked to the rear, and muzzle pointed in a safe direction (safety on, if applicable). - 4.
+Keep your finger off the trigger and indexed on the frame when drawing the firearm or returning it to your holster. - 5.
+Always point unholstered firearms in a safe direction.